• Skip to main content

 How to make rasam powder

 • Cool the fried ingredients completely.
-Powder them in a blender jar.
-If you do not have a powerful blender, sieve the rasam powder.
+Powder them in a grinder jar.
+If you do not have a powerful grinder, sieve the rasam powder.
 Powder the coarse grains again.

 • Store the rasam powder in a clean and dry jar.